michbx/p2pFiat/README.md

 [Ben Carman](https://github.com/benthecarman) got closest to describing [Discreet Log Contracts on the Lightning Network](https://suredbits.com/author/ben-carman/).

+[TenTenOne](https://github.com/itchysats/10101) seems to be the most advanced implementation of DLC contracts on the lightning network.

 # Decentralised oracles

 Oracles are the remaining trust element.